gaultier/blog/tip_of_the_day_4.md

         }
 ```

 Which works!
-And the same syntax applies to the `Ok` branch (per the link above).
+And the same syntax can be done to the `Ok` branch (per the link above) if needed.
+Note that this is a partial type annotation: we only care about the `Err` part of the `Result` type.

 That was a TIL for me.
-It's a bit of a weird syntax.
+It's a bit of a weird syntax here.
+It's usually the syntax for type annotations on methods (more on that in a second).

-Anyways, here's a much better way to solve this issue: to annotate the resulting variable from the match, so that `rustc` knows which `try_into` method we are using:
+Anyways, there's a much better way to solve this issue.
+We can simply  annotate the resulting variable outside of the whole match pattern, so that `rustc` knows which `try_into` method we are using:

 ```rust
     let value: [u8; 33] = match left.try_into() {